Doctoral Degree in TCM

 - Those wishing to chose Chinese Herbal Medicine as their specialism will need to have a relevant TCM, scientific, medical or Chinese Herbal Medicine degree with clinical skills and under-pinning knowledge of Chinese Herbal Medicine equivalent to at least the first year of the Post-graduate Diploma in CHM.

 Part time students will be expected to normally reside in Ireland or other parts of Europe for the majority of the post-graduate programme.
-Full time students will be expected to normally reside in Ireland for the majority of the post-graduate programme.

 More information can be found on the Admissions page.